How often should I get a massage?

 Massage has so many wonderful benefits that do not go hand-in-hand with discomfort; on the contrary, a relaxation massage can be just as beneficial as a therapeutic treatment.

-However, some therapeutic techniques during a massage, generally geared toward treating a musculoskeletal dysfunction, do have the potential to cause discomfort.
+However, some therapeutic techniques during a massage, generally aimed at treating a musculoskeletal dysfunction, do have the potential to cause discomfort.
 One reason for this is due to the structure of dysfunctional soft tissue in the body.

 Healthy tissue in muscle and fascia contains fibers which tend to run in organized, parallel directions.
-When tissue is damaged severely enough or is not allowed enough time to repair properly, the body begins to generate new fibers as quickly as possible to repair the damaged area, throwing all organization out the window.
+When tissue is damaged severely enough or is not allowed enough time to repair properly, the body begins to generate new fibers as quickly as possible to repair the damaged area.
 These fibers tend to be shorter and less flexible.
-Due to the structure and misaligned directions of these fibers, blood flow becomes restricted, the affected tissue loses mobility and compression of nerves begins to cause pain.
+Due to the structure and misaligned directions of these fibers, blood flow becomes restricted, the affected tissue loses mobility and compression of nerves may begin to cause pain.

 Some massage therapy techniques involve manually tearing these dysfunctional fibers apart, followed by other various techniques which help the tissue to heal properly afterward.
 Creating micro-tears in the muscle fibers is necessary to break down adhesion and bring blood flow back into the tissue.
-This is where the discomfort comes in.
+This is where the potential for discomfort arises.

 While it is normal to feel discomfort to varying degrees during a treatment, it is important to remember that there is such thing as too much pain.
 Excess pressure can cause further damage, which the therapist aims to avoid as it defeats the purpose of the treatment.
 As massage therapists, the only thing more important to us than helping our clients is to cause no harm to our clients.

 A balance must be maintained to provide enough pressure that the treatment has a proper effect, but not so much that it exacerbates the issue or causes more damage.
-At this point communication is key between the therapist and the client.
+Communication is key between the therapist and the client.
 It is the therapist’s responsibility to inform the client of the differences between therapeutic and abnormal pain, but it is also up to the client to assess the amount of discomfort and inform the therapist when it becomes too much to handle.